schadis/DMWC-Warrior/README.md

 * MightyRagePotion
 * GreatRagePotion
 * SapperCharges
+* KissoftheSpider
+* SlayersCrest
 * Nates and Dynamite (not all and this part needs work)

 ## Todo: ???

 ## Changelog

+## 25.01.2021

+* more prio to first global sunder (now its really the first global to the mob)
+* added "exposed armor rogue" Checkbox, if you have such a Rogue in your Raid check it
+* added trinket support for naxx trinkets (pls use my pull request on DMWC for Items.lua)
+* removement of trash code

 ## 11.12.2020